adlnet/xapi-profiles/xapi-profiles-communication.md

 Here are a selection of questions and the SPARQL queries that answer them, for retrieving commonly needed information from the server.
-All these SPARQL queries can also be run locally by loading one or more profiles into an RDF library and running SPARQL queries against them directly, with minor modifications depending on how the data is loaded.
+All these SPARQL queries can also be run locally by loading one or more Profiles into an RDF library and running SPARQL queries against them directly, with minor modifications depending on how the data is loaded.

 All queries start with the following block of prefixes: